phelim-h/encord-agents/docs/editor_agents/gcp.md

 Notice how we set secrets (the ssh key that the agent should use).

-Here are the official [Google run function deploy docs](https://cloud.google.com/functions/docs/create-deploy-gcloud).
+Here are the official [Google run function deploy docs](https://cloud.google.com/functions/docs/create-deploy-gcloud){ target="\_blank", rel="noopener noreferrer" }.
 There are a couple of things that you need to pay attention to:

 - You must make sure to authenticate `gcloud` and select the appropriate project first
 - You should configure a secret with the ssh_key content.
-Please see [Google Secrets docs](https://cloud.google.com/functions/docs/configuring/secrets)
+Please see [Google Secrets docs](https://cloud.google.com/functions/docs/configuring/secrets){ target="\_blank", rel="noopener noreferrer" }